Hong Kong street food: Demonstration of core values in Hong Kong

 Street snacks have epitomised Hong Kong's core values of cultural diversity.
 An example can be the emergence of street stalls selling foreign treats like Takoyaki and Indonesia skewers.
 This showed the diversity of choices of street snacks and matches Hong Kong's title of Gourmet Paradise.
 Despite all changes, it can also represent Hong Kong's identity.
 For example, the name of 'Hong Kong style Egg Waffle' showed its local origin.
 The alterable essence of local street food has demonstrated Hong Kong cultural acceptance and serves as a medium to display its character to the world.

-In 2015, a marked rise in nativist sentiment led to the growing influence of localist groups such as Civic Passion and Hong Kong Indigenous.
+In 2015, a marked rise in nativist sentiment led to the growing influence of localist parties such as Civic Passion and Hong Kong Indigenous.
 Localists, feeling that street vendors – who generally representing the bottom stratum of Hong Kong society – were being increasingly oppressed by a government colluding with commercial interests and property owners, offered high-profile support for the traditional lunar new year Kweilin Street Night Market in 2015 when it was targeted for closure by the CY Leung administration.
 On the eve of lunar new year in 2016, FEHD inspectors carried out a pre-emptive raid against street vendors in Sham Shui Po, and made arrests and seizures.
 This led to the 2016 Mong Kok civil unrest, where nativists defended stall holders from being victimised by FEHD inspectors and engaged in confrontations with the police.